rhayana-b/portfolio/README.md

 ![image](https://user-images.githubusercontent.com/51388356/110219539-91bdce00-7e9e-11eb-814f-b3396e9bb9fb.png)

+On this project we used ReactJs, ChakraUI combinated with Styled System.

 ## PROPS - Programa de Projeto Sustentável (2020)

 PROPS was conceived and designed by an architect from Recife who works with sustainable practices in her architecture projects.
-In this platform she can create documents to describe types of sustainable practices and their relevant information that can help her on daily tasks.
+In this platform she can create documents to describe types of sustainable practices and use relevant information that can help her on daily tasks for sustainable building practices.

-Using NextJs and Material UI
+Project was built using NextJs and Material UI.
+For backend CMS I used Strapi IO.

 ![image](https://user-images.githubusercontent.com/51388356/110218626-874d0580-7e99-11eb-80f6-4f353bfdd550.png)